raynardzxc/cdt-1d/README.md

 ---

-#### <ins>_**Creation of the "Game Over" Screen**_</ins>

 `def display_gameover()`

 The game over screen is designed using `create_text()`, with font, fill, and text parameters under this function.

 ---

-#### <ins>_**Creation of Random Food Location**_</ins>

 `def place_food()`

 This function does the following:

-1. Create the list of unoccupied spaces in the grid by removing coordinates of the snake, poison and walls
+1. Create a list of unoccupied spaces in the grid by removing coordinates of the snake, poison and walls.

-2. Chose a random index in the list of unoccupied spaces and assign it to the food cell
+2. Chose a random index in the list of unoccupied spaces and assign it to the food cell.

-3. Extracts the X and Y positions from the randomized index from the unoccupied spaces list
+3. Extract the X and Y coordinate from the randomized index from the unoccupied spaces list.

-4. Create an oval shape using canvas with green colour to represents the vegetables in the game with a dark green outline at the randomized X and Y coordinates with and high        stretching to 5 units.
+4. Create an oval shape using canvas with green colour to represent the vegetables in the game with a dark green outline at the X and Y coordinate.

 ---

-#### <ins>_**Creation of Random Poison Location**_</ins>

 `def place_poison()`

 This function does the following

-1. Create the list of unoccupied spaces in the grid by removing coordinates of the snake, food and walls
+1. Create a list of unoccupied spaces in the grid by removing coordinates of the snake, food and walls.

-2. Chose a random index in the list of unoccupied spaces and assign it to the food cell
+2. Chose a random index in the list of unoccupied spaces and assign it to the poison cell.

-3. Extract the X and Y positions from the randomized index from the unoccupied spaces list
+3. Extract the X and Y coordinate from the randomized index from the unoccupied spaces list.

-4. Create an rectangle shape using canvas with yellow colour to represents the unhealthy in the game with a orange outline at the randomized X and Y coordinates with the with of    with and high stretching to 5 units.
+4. Create an rectangle shape using canvas with yellow colour to represent the potato chips in the game with a orange outline at the X and Y coordinate.

 ---
-#### <ins>_**Creation of Random Wall Location**_</ins>

 `def place_wall()`